-Pension benefits are recorded in accordance with ASC No. 715, Compensation - Retirement Benefits, which requires the recognition of the funded status of pension plans within the accompanying balance sheets.
-As of June 30, 2011 and 2010, the funded status of the pension plan has been recorded within other long-term assets and other long-term liabilities respectively.
+Pension benefits are recorded in accordance with ASC No. 715, Compensation - Retirement Benefits, which requires the recognition of the funded status of pension plans within the accompanying consolidated balance sheets.
+As of June 30, 2012 and 2011, the funded status of the pension plan has been recorded within other long-term liabilities and other long-term assets, respectively.